FrugalML switches between APIs to improve image classification and cut costs

 Stanford University researchers developed a framework that enables developers to intelligently switch between multiple cloud AI APIs (including those from Google and Microsoft) within a budget constraint.
 In preliminary experiments, they claim their system — FrugalML — typically leads to a more than 50% cost reduction while matching the accuracy of the best single API.

 Third-party machine learning APIs come with several challenges.
 One is that companies don’t price workloads the same.
-For example, Face++ charges $0.0005 per photo for image classification while Microsoft charges $0.0010.
+For example, Face++ charges $0.0005 per photo for image classification, while Microsoft charges $0.0010.
 Moreover, different APIs perform either better or worse on different types of data.
 Studies have brought to light disparities in gender classification for different skin colors, among other inequities.

-The researchers’ framework — FrugalML — attempts to solve this by learning the strength and weaknesses of each API and then performing an optimization to identify the best adaptive strategy.
-FrugalML’s approach calls APIs sequentially given a budget — for instance, it might send data to Google’s image classification API and if the API returns a label (e.g., “dog”) with high confidence, the framework stops and reports the label.
-But if the API returns a label (e.g., “hare”) with lower confidence and FrugalML knows the API is less accurate for this label, the framework might select a second API to make and additional assessment.
+The researchers’ framework — FrugalML — attempts to solve this by learning the strengths and weaknesses of each API and then performing an optimization to identify the best adaptive strategy.
+FrugalML’s approach calls APIs sequentially given a budget — for instance, it might send data to Google’s image classification API, and if the API returns a label (e.g., “dog”) with high confidence, the framework stops and reports the label.
+But if the API returns a label (e.g., “hare”) with lower confidence and FrugalML knows the API is less accurate for this label, the framework might select a second API to make an additional assessment.

 In experiments, the researchers compared the accuracy and incurred costs of FrugalML to that of real-world AI services on open source data sets (FER+, RAFDB, and AFFECTNET).
 They focused on the task of facial emotion recognition (where the goal was to predict the emotion expressed by people in headshots), and they compared three commercially available APIs: Google’s, Microsoft’s, and Face++’s.